 A community of experts

-Ice core researchers are quick to share their passion for the spectacular beauty and the importance of the work they do, piecing together the historic story of earth’s fragile climate systems as recorded in the ice.
+Ice core researchers are quick to share their passion for the spectacular beauty and the importance of the work they do, piecing together the historic story of earth’s fragile systems as recorded in the ice.

 Free teaching resources

 The goal of the Education and Outreach Program is to provide cutting-edge information based on current ice core research for educators, students, and the public.
 We hope these resources contribute to classrooms or informal science program efforts, and will provide data that is useful to decision-makers of all backgrounds.
-Our website name is inspired not only by the “extreme“ travel undertaken by ice core drillers and climate scientists, but also for the mindful explorations undertaken by you, your students or your colleagues as you engage with the resources provided here.
+Our website name is inspired not only by the “extreme“ travel undertaken by ice core drillers and scientists, but also for the mindful explorations undertaken by you, your students or your colleagues as you engage with the resources provided here.